tomboy-notes/tomboy.osx/README.md

 Tomboy OSX
 ===========

-Tomboy OSX is the implementation of Tomboy Notes on OSX devices.
-Tomboy OSX is built using the Tomboy.library.
+Tomboy OSX is the implementation of Tomboy Notes for OSX.
+It is built using the Tomboy.library, another project which provides all Tomboy features by API.

 Tomboy is a desktop note-taking application for Linux, Unix and Mac.
 Its very simple and easy to use, with the potential to help you organize ideas and information you deal with every day.